-The Department of State Police is unable to recommend one station over another to the citizens of the Commonwealth.
+The Department of State Police is unable to recommend one station over another.

 Unfortunately, there is no list available on-line of inspection stations in Virginia.
 The number of inspection stations changes daily due to stations becoming inactive for not having an inspector, going out of business, being suspended for disciplinary reasons, new stations being appointed, reinstated, etc. Currently, there are approximately 4,200 stations statewide.